-Mr. Clarence (Casey) Forrest, a 1943 BSAE Indiana Tech graduate, established this scholarship.
+Clarence (Casey) Forrest, a 1943 BSAEE graduate of Indiana Tech, established this scholarship.
 Retired from Textron in 1986, Mr. Forrest made numerous contributions in the aircraft and space fields and was inducted into the Niagara Frontier Aviation and Space Hall of Fame in 1997.
 This scholarship is open to all full-time freshmen who will pursue an undergraduate degree in a technical field.
-The scholarship is renewable for a maximum of four years and is based on the recipient maintaining a 3.0 cumulative grade point average.
+The scholarship is renewable for a maximum of four years and is based on the recipient maintaining a 3.0 cumulative GPA.
 Applicants wishing to be considered for this award need to submit a one-page letter stating why they chose to study in a technical field.
 The award is available only to U.S. citizens.